tulasidamarla/algorithms-and-data-structures/README.md

 Abstract data types (ADT's)
 -
 User-defined data types that are defined along with their operations
 - Primitive data types support basic operations such as addition and subtraction.
-System provides implementations for these.For ADT's the operations have to be defined
+System provides implementations for these.
+- For ADT the operations have to be defined explicitly.
-- Describes certain operations that can be done on the data itself
+- ADT describes certain operations that can be done on the data itself
-- Called as "Abstract" since it gives an implementation-independent view
+- It is called "Abstract" because it gives an implementation-independent view
 - Examples :: Data type and operations
     - Stack (isFull(), isEmpty() etc)
     - Queue (insert(), delete() etc)